New York City Skyline Panorama

 F: +1 212 541 5555

-Edward S. Rudofsky e-mailSend Email
+Edward S. Rudofsky P.C. e-mailSend Email

-Edward S. Rudofsky vCardDownload vCard
+Edward S. Rudofsky P.C. vCardDownload vCard

-Edward S. Rudofsky has been associated with the firm since 1978 and a member since 1980.
+Edward S. Rudofsky P.C. has been associated with the firm since 1978 and a member since 1980.
 Mr. Rudofsky is a highly regarded litigator and appellate advocate with a wealth of practical experience in cases involving commercial and real estate issues, zoning, administrative law, and constitutional questions; has substantial experience counseling non-profit and religious institutions; administers the alternative dispute resolution program of the United Synagogue of Conservative Judaism; and serves as a mediator for the U.S. District Court for the Eastern District of New York.

 The more than 100 reported decisions in which Mr. Rudofsky has been counsel include a number of leading cases in which he has represented clients of the firm, such as: